florin-git/Curiosity-Driven-Exploration-RL/README.md

 # Curiosity-Driven-Exploration-RL
 Project for the 2022/2023 Reinforcement Learning exam.

-We implement the curiosity-driven approach from the [*Curiosity-driven Exploration by Self-supervised Prediction*](https://arxiv.org/pdf/1705.05363.pdf) paper.
+We implemented the curiosity-driven approach from the [*Curiosity-driven Exploration by Self-supervised Prediction*](https://arxiv.org/pdf/1705.05363.pdf) paper.

 ## Some of Mario's plays :)